crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_1.md

 1. This will allow you to list the environment variables as if they were files in a folder.
 Now run `dir`
 1. Choose any variable you'd like to add to the API's output.
 I'm going to choose the `TMP` variable.
 1. Go back to ConfigurationController.cs and delete everything in the `Get()` method.
-1. Now use one of the code snippets by typing `getall` then tab.
+1. Now replace the code with the listing below.
+If you are using VS Code, use one of the code snippets by typing `getall` then tab.
 Your `Get()` method should look like this:
     ````csharp
     [HttpGet]
     public IEnumerable<string> Get()
     {
+        // replace from here...
         string envVar = _config.GetValue<string>("TMP") ??
 "NOT SET";
         string userSecret = _config.GetValue<string>("MyUserSecret") ??
 "NOT SET";
         string appSetting = _config.GetValue<string>("FromAppSettings") ??
 "NOT SET";